 SWAAG has been exploring the Hagg site since 2009.
-It has undertaken topographic and geophysical surveys and has excavated several areas, although recent focus has centred on site 103.
-Reports of the work carried out to date are on the SWAAG web site at www.swaag.org under Fieldwork Reports.
+It has undertaken topographic and geophysical surveys and has excavated several areas, although the recent focus has centred on site 103.
+Reports of the work carried out to date are on the SWAAG web site at www.swaag.org under Fieldwork Reports and on OASIS.

-During the period 2014 - 2016, SWAAG organised and reported on "The Swaledale Big Dig" an extensive test-pitting programme in the local area.
-No excavation work was carried out at site 103 during that time, although work progressed to draw together the results of previous years' excavations with the aim of developing a unified interpretation as a basis for further work.
+During the period 2014 - 2016, work focussed on drawing together the results of previous years' excavations with the aim of developing a unified interpretation as a basis for further work.
 Also, several opportunities arose where the findings to date were discussed with local, professional archaeologists.
 Although there was no common view, there were several common themes:

-- site 103 is Romano-British, and was probably abandoned towards the end of the 4th century AD; - it is not clear whether the site is a settlement or a site for animal husbandry; - there would appear to be evidence of settlement/human activity in adjacent fields and perhaps site 103 is only a relatively small part of a much larger complex; - historical protocols determined that excavation should not extend beyond the abandonment phase; those protocols should be examined in the next phase of work; - SWAAG is recommended to return and to continue investigations to try and further elucidate the nature and functions of the site.
+- site 103 is Romano-British, and was probably abandoned towards the end of the 4th century AD; - it is not clear whether the site is a settlement or a site for farming and animal husbandry, industrial activity or a combination of all three; - there would appear to be evidence of settlement/human activity in adjacent fields and perhaps site 103 is only a relatively small part of a much larger complex; - historical protocols determined that excavation should not extend beyond the abandonment phase; those protocols should be examined in the next phase(s) of work: - SWAAG is recommended to return and to continue investigations to try and further elucidate the nature and functions of the site.

-Bearing those comments in mind, in 2016 a new excavation programme for site 103 was developed and a research document "The Hagg - A project plan for 2016 and beyond" prepared (available on the SWAAG website).
-The Plan includes a complete, prioritised, list of evaluation trenches and their locations, each trench designed to answer very specific questions about features already seen on the site with the intention of providing data to inform much larger open excavations from 2017 onwards.
+Bearing those comments in mind, in 2016 a new excavation programme for site 103 was developed and a research document "The Hagg - A project plan for 2016 and beyond" was written; it is available on the SWAAG website.
+The Plan includes details of a prioritised set of evaluation trenches and their locations.
+Each trench was focussed towards answering very specific questions about features on the site with the intention of providing data to inform larger open excavations from 2017 onwards.

-In October 2016, 6 of those evaluation trenches were completed and the methodology, results, finds and interpretations are recorded in a report entitled: "Hagg Site 103 Excavations, 7th -15th October, 2016", a draft of which is on the SWAAG web site.
+In October 2016, 6 of those evaluation trenches were completed and the methodology, results, finds and interpretations are recorded in a report entitled: "Hagg Site 103 Excavations, 7th -15th October, 2016", which is on the SWAAG web site.